 - 1 egg white

-- In a medium bowl add yeast, sugar and lukewarm milk.
+- In a medium bowl add yeast, 1 tsp (5g) sugar and 1/4 cup (60ml) lukewarm milk.
 Let it rest for 5-10 minutes to activate the yeast.

 - In a large bowl whisk together the flour and salt.
 Add the remaining milk, activated yeast, egg yolk and melted butter.
 Start kneading it until it pulls away from the sides of the bowl.
 Give the dough the shape of a ball.
 Transfer the dough into an oiled bowl and cover with plastic wrap.
 Let it rest for about 1 hour at room temperature (warm space) until doubled in size.